Ashnikko: Artistry

-Ashnikko's musical style has been described by critics as a fusion of several genres, including pop, indie pop, hyperpop, rock, alt-pop, hip hop, bubblegum pop, indie rock, punk, and electropop.
-She described her style of music as "angry, punk, hip hop, sad-girl-feminist, bubblegum, poo-poo music", and has clarified that her music is not intended to be comedic or parody-based.
+Ashnikko is primarily alt-pop, and electropop.
+They described their style of music as "angry, punk, hip hop, sad-girl-feminist, bubblegum, poo-poo music", and has clarified that their music is not intended to be comedic or parody-based.

-Ashnikko is known for her Tokyo-inspired street fashion.
-She is also known for her unique, bright blue hair, which is naturally brown.
-In the video for "Nice Girl" and some of her early vlogs, her hair is pastel green.
-Her hair in the "Daisy" music video is yellow, pink, and red.
+Ashnikko is known for their Tokyo-inspired street fashion. they are also known for their unique, bright blue hair, which is naturally brown.
+In the video for "Nice Girl" and some of their early vlogs, their hair is pastel green.
+Their hair in the "Daisy" music video is yellow, pink, and red.

-Ashnikko has cited her musical influences as M.I.A., Gwen Stefani, Lil' Kim, Björk, Paramore, Avril Lavigne, Nicki Minaj, Missy Elliott, Dolly Parton, Janis Joplin, King Woman and Joan Jett, and has stated that her favorite song is "Bossy" by Kelis.
-She has also listed Doja Cat, Grimes, Melanie Martinez, Tierra Whack, Rico Nasty, Princess Nokia, Kim Petras, and Charli XCX as her "peers" and artists she "really respects".
+Ashnikko has cited their musical influences as M.I.A., Gwen Stefani, Lil' Kim, Björk, Paramore, Avril Lavigne, Nicki Minaj, Missy Elliott, Dolly Parton, Janis Joplin, King Woman and Joan Jett, and has stated that their favorite song is "Bossy" by Kelis. they have also listed Doja Cat, Grimes, Tierra Whack, Rico Nasty, Hayley Williams, Princess Nokia, Kim Petras, and Charli XCX as their "peers" and artists they "really respect".

 Personal life

-Ashnikko stated on Twitter in June 2019 that she was bisexual, but later clarified in a 2020 interview that she is pansexual.
+Ashnikko stated on Twitter in June 2019 that they identified as bisexual, but later clarified in a 2020 interview that they identified as pansexual.
 In May 2021, Ashnikko came out as genderfluid on Twitter, saying that "i just didn't feel ready to tell the internet yet but i guess now's a good time since everyone's doing a dissection into my sexuality and gender identity".
-She uses both she/her and they/them pronouns.

-In July 2020, while discussing the meaning behind the lyrics of her single "Daisy", she said that while her family practices Christianity, she does not.
+In July 2020, while discussing the meaning behind the lyrics of their single "Daisy", they said that while their family practices Christianity, they do not.

 In December 2021, Ashnikko began dating fellow singer Arlo Parks.
-They split in early 2024, with Ashnikko referencing the breakup in her debut performance of her upcoming song "Itty Bitty" while opening for Billie Eilish in December 2024.
+They split in 2024, with Ashnikko referencing the breakup in their debut performance of their upcoming song "Itty Bitty" while opening for Billie Eilish in December 2024.

 Advocacy

-Ashnikko has described herself as a feminist and has attributed discovering intersectional feminism through microblogging website Tumblr as a teenager as a turning point for her.
-She has been vocal about a range of social justice issues, having spoken out about the commercialisation of feminism in November 2019, while advocating for victims of police brutality through social media.
+Ashnikko has described themself as a feminist and has attributed discovering intersectional feminism through microblogging website Tumblr as a teenager as a turning point for them.
+They have been vocal about a range of social justice issues, having spoken out about the commercialisation of feminism in November 2019, while advocating for victims of police brutality through social media.